rondlite/reaction-docs/website/versioned_docs/version-v1.5.0/configuration.md

 original_id: configuration
 ---

-Reaction can be configured on startup with a combination of environment variables, `settings/settings.json`, and default data files for store pre-configuration.
+demand can be configured on startup with a combination of environment variables, `settings/settings.json`, and default data files for store pre-configuration.

-Reaction uses `/private/settings/reaction.json` for the configuration of Reaction and [Meteor.settings](http://docs.meteor.com/#/full/meteor_settings) for initial administrator and server setup.
+demand uses `/private/settings/demand.json` for the configuration of demand and [Meteor.settings](http://docs.meteor.com/#/full/meteor_settings) for initial administrator and server setup.

 ## Environment variables